-- A. A National Hunter Derby may be offered at USEF Licensed Premier, National, Regional I and Regional II rated competitions, or competitions that have been approved for a Special Competition status. - B. Competition Management will collect and remit to USHJA the \$25 per horse entrant fee at Premier and National rated competitions and competitions that have been approved for a Special Competition status, and the \$15 per horse entrant fee at Regional I and Regional II competitions. - C. Management may choose to offer a second USHJA National Hunter Derby restricted to Juniors and Amateurs. - 1.
+- A. A National Hunter Derby may be offered at USEF Licensed Channel I (Premier or National), or Channel II (Regional) rated competitions, or competitions that have been approved for a Special Competition status. - B. Competition Management will collect and remit to USHJA the \$25 per horse entrant fee at Channel I (Premier and National) rated competitions and competitions that have been approved for a Special Competition status, and the \$15 per horse entrant fee at Channel II (Regional) competitions. - C. Management may choose to offer a second USHJA National Hunter Derby restricted to Juniors and Amateurs. - 1.
 Cross entry of horse between the two National Hunter Derbies is not permitted. - 2.
 The two (2) National Hunter Derbies may run concurrently or separate at the discretion of competition management. - 3.
 Prize money for each class must meet the minimum requirements outlined in Section X, as designated by the competition's rating. - 4.
 If there are twelve (12) or less entries in either class (National Hunter Derby and National Hunter Derby restricted to Juniors and Amateurs), the two classes must be combined.
-When combined, the prize money must be equal or greater than the highest amount offered to any one (1) class prior to combining - D. When there are (40) or more entries, the class may be split into two (2) separate classes.
+When combined, the prize money must be equal or greater than the highest amount offered to any one (1) class prior to combining - 5.
+Once the National Hunter Derby is split Junior and Amateur riders may choice to compete in the Open Section. - D. When there are (40) or more entries, the class may be split into two (2) separate classes.
 If there are fifty (50) or more entries, the class must be split into two (2) or three (3) separate classes.
 Management may determine a cutoff time for entering before splitting the National Hunter Derby.
 The cutoff time will be no earlier than 24 hours prior to the proposed start time of the National Hunter Derby.
 When the class is split, the original advertised prize money offered must be doubled, or tripled, and split in accordance to how many sections are offered. - a.
 A two-way split will be offered as one Open section and one Restricted section for Juniors and Amateurs. - i.
 If there are fewer than twelve (12) entries in either the Open or Restricted section, then the original entry list will be split by a random draw into two equal sections.